izzy-robinson/msc-thesis/Extended Wigner's Friend Scenarios.md

 P(c,d|x,y)=P(cd).
 \end{equation}

+Note that this is analagous to the freedom of choice for measurements in Bell's theorem.

 3. **No Action at a Distance (NAD):** *Provided the agents are sufficiently space-like separated,[^2] the measurement settings used by one (super)observer do not influence the measurement outcomes obtained by another (super)observer.* In the context of this EWFS, the NAD assumption dictates that the local settings $x$ and $y$ are uncorrelated with the distant outcomes $b$ and $a$ (respectively):

 \begin{equation}